caraya/personal-blog/content/blog/revisiting-the-display-property.md

 ### Legacy precomposed values

-CSS 2 used a single-keyword, precomposed syntax for the display property, requiring separate keywords for block-level and inline-level variants of the same layout mode.
+CSS 2 uses a single-keyword, precomposed syntax for the display property, requiring separate keywords for block-level and inline-level variants of the same layout mode.

+This is what most developers are used to in addition to `inline` and `block`.

 inline-block
-: The element generates a block box that will be flowed with surrounding content as if it were a single inline box (behaving much like a replaced element would).
+: The element generates a block box that will be flowed with surrounding content as if it were a single inline box.
 : It is equivalent to inline flow-root.

 inline-table
 : The inline-table value does not have a direct mapping in HTML.
-It behaves like an HTML `table` element, but as an inline box, rather than a block-level box.
+: It behaves like an HTML `table` element, but as an inline box, rather than a block-level box.
 Inside the table box is a block-level context.
-: It is equivalent to inline table.
+: ***It is equivalent to inline table***.

 inline-flex
 : The element behaves like an inline-level element and lays out its content according to the flexbox model.
-: It is equivalent to inline flex.
+: ***It is equivalent to inline flex***.

 inline-grid
 : The element behaves like an inline-level element and lays out its content according to the grid model.
-: It is equivalent to inline grid.
+: ***It is equivalent to inline grid***.

 ### Single or double values: which one to use?

+Most of the time the single value properties will be fine.
+They are supported everywhere and they usually do what we want.

+It is only when we deliberately want to deviate from the default that using display with two explicit values comes in handy.

+Not all variants of the two-value display property are supported in all browsers.
+Look at the [support matrix](https://developer.mozilla.org/en-US/docs/Web/CSS/display#browser_compatibility) in MDN.

 ## Links and References